waigel/node-ms-teams-webhook/README.md

 ### Send a webhook

-This is a very nice page to generate the payloud for your Microsoft Teams Webhook.
+This is a very nice page to generate the payload for your Microsoft Teams Webhook.

 https://messagecardplayground.azurewebsites.net/